mhahnFr/42cursus-FdF/README.md

 combined matrix, with which each vertex is multiplied during the render loop.

-The render loop iterates over each vertex, calculates a corresponding screen coordinate and determines wether to draw a line to neighboring vertex.
+The render loop iterates over each vertex, calculates a corresponding screen coordinate and determines whether to draw a line to neighboring vertex.
 The line drawing is done using a simple
 [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm)
 implementation, in that loop, the colours between the two intial points are